 12 / 15 / 2017

-This interactive presentation contains the latest oil & gas production data from all (11998) horizontal wells in North Dakota since 2005, through October.
+This interactive presentation contains the latest oil & gas production data from all 12,939 horizontal wells in North Dakota that started production since 2005, through October 2017.

 - You can click through the blocks on the top to see the slides.

 - Each slide has filters that can be set, e.g. to select individual or groups of operators.
 You can first click “all” to deselect all items.
 You have to click the “apply” button at the bottom to enforce the changes.
 After that, click anywhere on the presentation.